Philips’ Lightbulb Moment: 3D Printing Becomes Essential Production Thinking

 5 min read

 So what if this process could be simplified?
-What if the assembly-line itself could epitomize the concept of ‘innovative thinking’ synonymous with the end product?
+What if the assembly line itself could epitomize the concept of ‘innovative thinking’ synonymous with the end product?
 Materialise and Philips Lighting decided to find out by utilizing 3D printing.
-The collaboration has already resulted in the ‘reinvention’ of a lamp holder previously prone to part failure, and the automation of a previously labor intensive line using lightweight design.
+The collaboration has already resulted in the ‘reinvention’ of a lamp holder previously prone to part failure and the automation of a previously labor-intensive line using a lightweight design.
 Just these two innovations together are realizing cost savings of around €89,000 a year through the operational benefits they deliver.

 Interested in the potential that 3D printing — particularly metal printing — could help unlock in their production process, Philips Factory Engineering Designer, Danny Van der Jonckheyd and his team invited Materialise to the site to gain an in-depth understanding of Philips’ specific production line requirements.

 “Where could the option to use lighter materials have an impact?
-Where could structural design impossible or too expensive to realize using traditional manufacturing techniques to improve performance or reduce wastage?
-These were the types of question we worked on with the team at Philips.”
+Where could structural design impossible or too expensive to realize using traditional manufacturing techniques improve performance or reduce wastage?
+These were the types of questions we worked on with the team at Philips.”

 The first part earmarked for improvement was a bracket/holder used to hold lamps in place and keep lead-in wires away from heat as torches are applied to melt and seal off glass exhaust tubes.
-Repeated exposure to high temperatures on a continuous line, paired with structure featuring weld lines from a four-piece bracket assembly, meant sheering and breakage was a common occurrence, with one or two failing every week.
+Repeated exposure to high temperatures on a continuous line, paired with a structure featuring weld lines from a four-piece bracket assembly, meant sheering and breakage were common occurrences, with one or two failing every week.